lubianat/tiokhin2020/notes_by_lubiana.md

 I will *REMOVE* commented out code for now.
 It is stored in the version control system.
 If you really want to have it, we can deploy it as options in some function.

+* Mixed notations make code harder to read

+Even though computers do not care, humans prefer it variables and functions follow some standard.
+For example separate_like_this, or SeparateLikeThis or even separate.like.this .
+Mixing is confusing, specially whent using dots, as they are sometimes using for **method calls**.
+For example:
+* scientist_df
+* questions.q_id
+* tt.all

+I will make separate_like_this the standard.

+### Actual problems

+#### 1

+`#set payoffs to 0 at beginning of each run payoff_v <- rep(0.0000001, length = length(samplesizes)) `

+ The comment does not match the code.
+Should it be 0 or  0.0000001?
+ I have removed the comment and     payoff_v ---> initial_payoffs